About The Seminole Tribune

 The Seminole Tribune is the official newspaper of the Seminole Tribe of Florida.
-Published monthly, with a circulation of more than 4,000, the paper is distributed throughout the U.S. and Indian Country.
-The Tribune is generally regarded as one of the best publications in Indian Country.
+Published monthly, the paper is distributed throughout the Seminole Tribe’s reservations, Indian Country and the U.S. Its website at www.seminoletribune.org features news, archives and other information.

-In 1979 at the request of former Chairman James Billie, the Alligator Times replaced the Seminole News and was run by Tiger-Jumper, Barbara Doctor and Twila Perkins, with Moses Jumper Jr. serving as editor.
-By 1982, Billie changed the name to the Seminole Tribune, and Tiger-Jumper took over the position of editor.
+In 1979, at the request of former Chairman James Billie, the Alligator Times replaced the Seminole News.
+The Times was run by Tiger Jumper, Barbara Doctor and Twila Perkins with Moses Jumper Jr. serving as editor.
+By 1982, Billie changed the name to the Seminole Tribune.
+Tiger Jumper took over the position of editor.

-Note: Articles submitted to the Seminole Tribune should pertain to the Seminole Tribe of Florida or to Native American issues, and must be signed and may be edited for publication.
+Note: Items submitted to the Tribune should pertain to the Seminole Tribe of Florida or Native American issues.